Nikon D610 vs Pentax K-70

 Both the D610 and the K-70 are recent models that are part of the current product line-up.
 The D610 replaced the earlier Nikon D600, while the K-70 followed on from the Pentax K-50.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D610 Manual (free pdf) or the online Pentax K-70 Manual.
+Further information on the features and operation of the D610 and K-70 can be found, respectively, in the Nikon D610 Manual (free pdf) or the online Pentax K-70 Manual.

 So how do things add up?
 Is there a clear favorite between the Nikon D610 and the Pentax K-70?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.